dahburj/Barracuda-PoseNet/README.md

   - https://github.com/infocom-tpo/PoseNet-Unity.git
   - https://github.com/rwightman/posenet-python.git

-I'm using this Texture resize package;
+I'm using this Texture resize package https://assetstore.unity.com/packages/tools/utilities/resize-pro-61344
-https://assetstore.unity.com/packages/tools/utilities/resize-pro-61344

 If you don't want to buy it and have your own way of resizing just uncomment out lines using the package.